microsoft/vcpkg-docs/vcpkg/commands/test-features.md

 ## Description

-Tests all features of a package by installing them in manifest mode.
-This command is useful for testing that all features of a package are working correctly.
+Tests all features of a package using manifest mode.
+This command is designed for testing that all features of a package work correctly.
 The following tests are performed:
 - The `core` feature gets installed with default featured disabled
 - Every feature gets installed separately with default features disabled